What are Neighbourhood Plans?

 They are a new way of helping local communities to influence the planning of the area in which they live and work.
 They can be used to:

 Neighbourhood Plans were introduced by the Government in the Localism Act 2011 to promote sustainable development at a local level.
 They focus on land use activities which require planning permission.
-Neighbourhood Plans can become part of a local authority's planning policies.
+Neighbourhood Plans can become part of the Authority’s Development Plan for the Lake District.